 Convulsions happen because of sudden, abnormal electrical activity in the brain.
+This produces changes in a child’s consciousness.

 There’s usually a family tendency towards having convulsions.